The ad blocking paradox

 Print advertising will keep its premium in spending per user minute.
 (The harder it is to do targeting in a medium, the more valuable the medium is.)

 Higher awareness of the extent to which online ads are customized to the user will be correlated with higher use of privacy tech.
 (Users want to see “who’s advertising on example.com”, not ads with “relevance”.)

 The more tracking protection that a user has, the more money he or she spends online, even when controlling for demographics, time spent online, and Internet skill.
 (Avoiding information asymmetry is an important motivation for using tracking protection.)
 (Right so far: Before being acquired by Yahoo, ClarityRay published a survey showing that users of ad blockers spend more money online.)

-Some product and service categories (cars, insurance) are still mostly sold offline.
+Some product and service categories (cars, insurance) are still rarely sold online.
 The users of privacy tech will be overrepresented in the early adopter group who are buying these categories online, even when controlling for demographics, time spent online, and Internet skill.
 Signaling matters more than matching.